 - Theft of motor vehicle accessories

 - Bike theft

 Shoplifting is larceny that involves taking merchandise from a store without paying the full price.
 Employees can also commit shoplifting by using their position to make it easier to steal from the store without getting caught.
 The penalties for shoplifting generally depend on the value of the property taken.

-Larceny crimes can be categorized as "grand" or "petty."
-Grand theft usually involves larceny of property over a certain value, while petty (or "petit") larceny usually involves the theft of property under a certain amount.
-The difference between grand theft and petty theft may also be based on the type of property.
-Grand larceny may be charged as a felony or misdemeanor, while petty larceny is generally a misdemeanor offense.
+Larceny crimes can be categorized as grand or petty.
+Grand theft usually involves larceny of property over a certain value.
+Petty larceny (or petit larceny) usually consists of property theft under a certain amount.
+The difference between grand theft and petty theft may also depend on the type of property.
+Grand larceny may be a felony or misdemeanor, while petty larceny is generally a misdemeanor offense.

-In some states, the criminal statute does not differentiate between grand and petty larceny but instead bases penalties on the category or class of crime.
-For example, in Texas, theft is unlawfully appropriating property with the intent to deprive the owner of the property without the owner's consent.
-The class of criminal charge is based on the value and type of property involved.
-The lowest class of offense for larceny in Texas is a Class C misdemeanor, for theft of property less than $100.
+In Texas, theft is appropriating property with the intent to permanently deprive the owner of the property without consent.
+The class of criminal charge depends on the value and type of property.
+The lowest class of offense for larceny in Texas is a Class C misdemeanor for theft of property less than $100.
 Theft of $2,500 of property or more is a state jail felony.
 Theft of property valued at $300,000 or more is a first-degree felony.
-Larceny can also be charged as a felony offense—regardless of the value of the property—if it involves:

 - Theft from a person

 - Theft from a grave

 - Theft with prior theft convictions